mpekchri/SymfonyRabbitMQ/docs/docs/structure.md

 This directory contains classes that represent Doctrine entities and are used for easying integration with the database.

+## Command

+This directory contains classes that define custom commands, which are executable via the terminal.
+For more info about Symfony's Commands visit this [link](https://symfony.com/doc/current/console.html).

 ## Repository

 This directory is auto-updated by Doctrine.